|Home||Energy Physics||Nuclear Power||Electricity||Climate Change||Lighting Control||Contacts||Links|

 ELECTRO-CHEMICAL ENERGY STORAGE TECHNOLOGIES:

-Presently the practical electro-chemical technologies for storing energy for later recovery are lithium ion batteries, liquid metal batteries and vanadium flow batteries.
-Lithium ion batteries are believed to be too expensive for large scale stationary energy storage.
-Vanadium flow batteries are thought to be too bulky and too environmentally dangerous for widespread use in residential and small commercial applications.
+Presently the practical electro-chemical technologies for storing electrical energy for later recovery are lithium ion batteries, liquid metal batteries and vanadium flow batteries.
+Lithium ion batteries are believed to be too expensive and working life limited for large scale stationary energy storage.
+Vanadium flow batteries are thought to be too bulky and too environmentally dangerous for widespread use in residential / commercial applications.
 Hence, this web page focuses on liquid metal electro-chemical energy storage technology.

 EMERGENCE OF THE SODIUM-SULFUR-NICKEL CHLORIDE CELL: